justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 Shipping carbon from Europe at an uncontrained rate is very clearly a billion doallar industry.

-Across 500   years of modelling we see about 273 billion dollars worth of economic activity per annum.
+Across 500   years of modeling we see about 273 billion dollars worth of economic activity per annum.